jshimko/meteor-ghostdown-demo/README.md

 ## Development

 If you'd like to use this demo as a starting point for a Markdown editor, note that Ghost-UI uses [Bourbon](http://bourbon.io) mixins in the SCSS.
-To make this easier, I created a [Compass](http://compass-style.org) config to import Bourbon (via the gem) as well as to give a place to configure CSS complilation settings.
-To edit and compile the stylesheets, you will need to satisfy a few dependencies on your development machine first.
-Note that the compass-notify gem is only included so there are nicer notifications on each `compass compile`.
-It is entirely optional.
+To make this easier, I created a Compass [config](https://github.com/jshimko/meteor-ghostdown-demo/blob/master/client/scss/config.rb) to import Bourbon (via the gem) as well as to give a place to configure CSS complilation settings.
+To edit and compile the SCSS, you will need to satisfy a few dependencies on your development machine first.
+(Note that the compass-notify gem is only included so there are nicer notifications on each `compass compile`.
+It is entirely optional.)

 To get started: